robert-gruner/special-fiesta/README.md

 }
 ```

-Run `npm s` to start the application.
+Run `npm start` to start the application.